liangxianzhe/creator/README.md

 ## Watcher

-Watcher is a StatefulWidget.
+Watcher is a simple StatefulWidget which holds a `Creator<Widget>` internally and calls `setState` when its dependency changes.

 It takes builder function `Widget Function(BuildContext context, Ref ref, Widget child)`.
 You can use `ref` to watch creators to populate the widget. `child` can be used optionally if the subtree should not rebuild when dependency changes:

 ```dart
 Watcher((context, ref, child) {